nathandalalo/ISL-Labs-in-Python/README.md

 # ISL-Labs-in-Python

-Labs in "Introduction to Statistical Learning" written in Python
+"Introduction to Statistical Learning" labs completed in Python